Why Choose Vanderbilt?

-Whether you are seeking an MSN degree as a nurse or with no nursing background, or you are planning a program of further study with a post-master’s, PhD, DNP or postdoctoral program, Vanderbilt University School of Nursing assures a high-quality, evidence-based education that is taking our discipline to the next level of patient care.
+Whether you are seeking an MSN degree as a nurse or with no nursing background, our new Master of Nursing degree to become a registered nurse, or you are planning a program of further study with a post-master’s, PhD, DNP or postdoctoral program, Vanderbilt University School of Nursing assures a high-quality, evidence-based education that is taking our discipline to the next level of patient care.

 Explore the Vanderbilt School of Nursing opportunities